SOFYAIOFFICIAL/sofy-upload-github-actions/README.md

 ## Build Path

 Makesure your build(.apk file or .ipa file) is created in the same remote repository.
 You are required to input the build path of your build.
-Sample build path: '/home/runner/work/_actions/SOFYAIOFFICIAL/sofy-upload-github-actions/main/Byte.ipa'.
+You can copy the path by opening your file at github repository, click on the three dots (...) and select copy path.

 Note: Don't provide local path of your build, it should be the remote path of your build.